albinblaschka/vegsoup-data/README.md

 Bibliographic information
 -------------------------

-Each project folder contains a `references.bib` that contains bibliographic information related to a data set.
+Each project folder contains a `references.bib` file that contains bibliographic information related to a data set.
 Using the efficient BibTex format and its readable syntax it is easy then to create and maintain bibliographic information for the whole repository.

 Sampling protocol and data standards